atreyasha/spp-explainability/docs/develop.md

         4. Manuscript admin

+            1.  think about whether to include borrowed figures or make own -\> check if permission is necessary

-            1.  fine tune WFSA to mean either automata or automaton
+            2.  fine tune WFSA to mean either automata or automaton

-            2.  remove sub-enumeration for single remarks under a definition
+            3.  remove sub-enumeration for single remarks under a definition

-            3.  add links to different sections later on once structure and content is clear
+            4.  add links to different sections later on once structure and content is clear

-            4.  sort out all abbreviations and standardize formatting in terms of where they are first declared
+            5.  sort out all abbreviations and standardize formatting in terms of where they are first declared

-            5.  change to two sided format before printing, as this works well for binding/printing
+            6.  change to two sided format before printing, as this works well for binding/printing

-            6.  add Uni-Potsdam originality declaration, or modify current one to fit
+            7.  add Uni-Potsdam originality declaration, or modify current one to fit

-            7.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, and all others
+            8.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, and all others

-            8.  perform spell-check of everything at the end
+            9.  perform spell-check of everything at the end

 ### Current Programming